arturacm/algorithms/README.md

 ## Merge Sort

 Famous recursive sorting algorithm.
-It has the time complexity of O(nlogn).
+It has the time complexity of _O(n log n)_.
 It accepts an array of numbers and returns a sorted version of it.

+## Count Inversions

+Based on Merge sort, counts the inversions of the array.
+As a sub-product, it also returns the sorted version of the input array.
+Has same time complexity as Merge Sort _O(n log n)_

 # Running the project